We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Before and after periodontal treatment, the dentist and hygienist will recommend proper home care and oral maintenance as well as prescribing prescription mouthwashes which serve to deter further bacteria colonization.

-If you have questions or concerns about diabetes or periodontal disease, please contact our office.
+If you have questions or concerns about diabetes or periodontal disease, please contact our office in Charlotte, NC at (704) 544-2224.

 Patient Forms